Pastor Scot Sorensen,

 Beth, who is a Speech Language Pathologist, works at the University of Wisconsin - Whitewater, where she supervises graduate students.
 She also has a private practice, working with children facing a variety of speech and language challenges.
 John and Beth have two children: Lydia, born in 1997, and Caleb, born in 2002.

 John is an avid sports fan.
-His areas of ministry at Bethel include Confirmation and Visitation.
+His areas of ministry at Bethel include confirmation and youth.

 Pr.
-Alison is Bethel’s new Interim Associate Pastor for Outreach and Service.
+Alison is Bethel’s Director of Congregational Care.
 She is a graduate of the University of Tennessee, and the Lutheran School of Theology, Chicago.
 Alison is from Tennessee, and completed an internship in Montana.
-Alison’s responsibilities include the Homeless Ministry, 20†30 Group, Outreach Ministries, preaching and visitation.